 Chancellor, University of Hawaii at Hilo

-An evolutionary biologist by training, Straney has studied patterns of change in a variety of organisms, most recently focusing on ants.
-He received a doctorate in zoology from the University of California, Berkeley, and both his master’s and bachelor’s degrees in zoology from Michigan State University.
+An evolutionary biologist by training, Straney studied patterns of change in a variety of organisms in his research.
+He received his doctor of philosophy in zoology from the University of California, Berkeley and his master of science in zoology from Michigan State University.